egrigokhan/license-agreements/intract.md

 “AS AVAILABLE” basis.
 The “Intract Entities” refers to Intract<, its parents, affiliates, related companies, officers, directors, employees, agents, representatives, partners, and licensors.
-Without limiting the foregoing, to the maximum extent permitted under applicable law, THE TWITTER ENTITIES DISCLAIM ALL WARRANTIES AND CONDITIONS, WHETHER EXPRESS OR IMPLIED, OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
+Without limiting the foregoing, to the maximum extent permitted under applicable law, THE Intract ENTITIES DISCLAIM ALL WARRANTIES AND CONDITIONS, WHETHER EXPRESS OR IMPLIED, OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
 The Intract Entities make no warranty or representation and disclaim all responsibility and